List of nationalizations by country: Cuba

 After the Cuban Revolution of 1959 the Castro government gradually expropriated all foreign-owned private companies, most of which were owned by American corporations and individuals.
 The immediate trigger was the refusal by American-owned oil refineries to refine the crude oil received from the Soviet Union.
 Faced with the prospect of no oil, Cuba nationalized the three American refineries.
 This action escalated the US embargo on Cuba, which responded by nationalizing all American owned property.
-Eventually all Cuban private property, largely owned by Cubans sympathetic to the Batista led dictatorship, was nationalized.
+Eventually all Cuban private property was nationalized.

 Beginning in 1966, the Castro government nationalized all remaining privately owned businesses in Cuba, down to the level of street vendors.
 The process accelerated on March 14, 1968, with a new "revolutionary offensive."

 Castro had offered bonds at 4.5% interest over twenty years to U.S. companies, but U.S. ambassador Philip Bonsal requested the compensation up front and rejected the offer.
 A minor amount of $1.3 million, was paid to U.S. interests before deteriorating relations ended all cooperation between the two governments.
 The U.S. established a registry of claims against the Cuban government, ultimately developing files on 5,911 specific companies.
 The Cuban government has refused to discuss the compensation of U.S. claims and the U.S. government continues to insist on compensation for U.S. companies.